What do Licensed Practical Nurses Do?

 The practice of a Licensed Practical Nurse encompasses a broader range of skills than just clinical knowledge.
 Clinical skills, having an eye for detail, and safe medication administration are vital.

-For an LPN, having effective and empathetic communication, as well as problem-solving skills, is equally fundamental.
+For an LPN, having effective and empathetic communication, as well as problem-solving skills, is equally fundamental when you study for CPNRE and real-world scenarios.
 Supervising client care requires LPNs to have considerable patience, as well as being observant and adaptable.

 Furthermore, the ability to collaborate with Registered Nurses and other healthcare providers is fundamental.